-From the theorem above, we induce a following corollary:
+From the theorem above, we derive the following corollary:

-\begin{cor} \cite[Lemma 3.8]{35} It is enough to check 1-step mutations to determine whether $f \in O(\mathcal X_{|\Sigma|})$ or not.
+\begin{cor} \cite[Lemma 3.8]{35} It is enough to check 1-step mutations to determine whether $f \in \mathcal{O}(\mathcal X_{|\Sigma|})$ or not.
 In other words,

 \end{cor} \begin{proof} Consider the \textit{framing} $\hat{Q}$ of a quiver $Q$, obtained by adding a frozen vertex $\hat k$ for every vertex $k$ of $Q$ along with an arrow $\hat k \leftarrow k$.
-Then the determinant of an exchange matrix of $\hat Q$ is $1$.
-Hence, by Theorem \ref{thm215}, we have a following chain of equations:
+Then the determinant of the exchange matrix of $\hat Q$ is $1$.
+Hence, by Theorem~\ref{thm215}, we have the following chain of equations: